 One of these options will be called “Just Scan” (LG TVs), “Screen Fit” (Samsung), 1:1 or something similar.
 Select it, and your desktop should fit perfectly within the four corners of the screen.

-If you’re spending a lot of time in front of your TV, then it’s good practice to clean and sanitise your remote in these germophobic times.
+If you’re spending a lot of time in front of your TV, then it’s good practice to clean and sanitize your remote in these germophobic times.
 You should also see this list of the best DLNA streaming apps for Android if you want to beam your movie collection to your TV.